twirapp/toxicity-detector/README.md

 > The project is designed to run on CPU, if you want to use GPU you will have to replace torch dependency in `pyproject.toml`.

 > [!TIP]
-> Recommendation for choosing VPS: the model works much faster on Apple processors.
+> It works well on hetzner shared AMD server with 4cpu, 8gb ram, handles messages under 100ms.
+Maybe less resources needed, check this out yourself.

 ## Local Run
 > [!IMPORTANT]